sdabney5/Portfolio/Applied_Skills_Projects/Famous Paintings Color Data/README.md

 I scraped Painting Data and used a custom python script to produce a Famous Paitings Color Palette Database.

 Highlights:
-* Data Scraping
+* Web Scraping
 * Data Cleaning
-* Feature Engineering
-* Visualization
+* Data Visualization

 --- --- ---